Who What When Where Why How

 I buy lenses new or from trusted sources, contact local pros and reps

-Pocket Wizards are great for studio triggers and sometimes the light systems have receivers built-in.
-However, the optical slave (usually located on the back of the studio lights), is easily triggered with a simple speed light, placed on-camera, and pointed in the direction of the light at a low enough power to not affect your subject.
-I was taught this old school way without transceivers and receivers, and am able to work with or without them.
-Versatility is important when you may have to work with different tools in various scenarios.
+Pocket Wizards are great for studio triggers, I use them, and sometimes the light systems have receivers built-in; however, the optical slave (usually located on the back of the studio lights), is easily triggered with a simple speedlite, placed on-camera, and pointed in the direction of the light at a low enough power to not affect your subject.
+I was taught this ‘old-school’ way without transceivers and receivers, and am able to work with or without them.
+Versatility is important when you may have to work with different lighting tools in various scenarios and there are multiple ways to achieve a good result.